-We have acted as counsel to DCP Midstream, LP, a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the preparation of and filing with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement") filed with the Commission on November 8, 2017.
-In connection therewith, we have participated in the preparation of the discussion (the "Discussion") set forth under the captions "Material U.S. Federal Income Tax Consequences" in the prospectus (the "Prospectus") included in the Registration Statement.
+We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the preparation and filing with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement") filed with the Commission on June 14, 2012, under the Securities Act of 1933, as amended (the "Securities Act").
+In connection therewith, we have participated in the preparation of the discussion (the "Discussion") set forth under the caption "Material Tax Consequences" in the prospectus (the "Prospectus") included in the Registration Statement.

-In rendering the Opinions (as defined below), we have examined, and relied upon, the following records, certificates, representations, and other documents (the "Documents"):
+In rendering the Opinion (as defined below), we have examined, and relied upon, the following records, certificates, representations, and other documents:

-- 1. The Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated as of November 1, 2006. - 2.
-The Amendment No. 1 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP executed as of April 11, 2008. - 3.
-The Amendment No. 2 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated effective as of April 1, 2009. - 4.
-The Amendment No. 3 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated effective as of January 1, 2017. - 5.
-The Amendment No. 4 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated effective as of January 11, 2017. - 6.
-The Prospectus. - 7.
-The Management Representation Letter dated November 8, 2017, from the Partnership to Holland & Hart LLP, and the attachments thereto (the "Management Representation Letter"). - 8.
+- 1. Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated as of November 1, 2006. - 2.
+Amendment No. 1 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP executed as of April 11, 2008. - 3.
+Amendment No. 2 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated effective as of April 1, 2009. - 4.
+The Prospectus. - 5.
+Management Representation Letter dated June 14, 2012, from the Partnership to us. - 6.
 Financial information provided to us by the Partnership.